Abhigyan001/track-progress-frontend/README.md

 * User Authentication
 * Add more models

+## Live Demo & Deployment
+The project has been deployed with [Heroku](https://track-progress-frontend.herokuapp.com/)

+Make sure you are running the backend api on 'https://localhost:3000'

 ### Install Procedure

 * First clone the track-progress-api project and start rails server.
 You can access the backend files here: [Backend Files](https://github.com/Abhigyan001/track-progress-api)